Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Methods

-Both the KL (Eq.~\ref{eq:eulerstepKL}) and variance (Eq.~\ref{eq:eulerstepvar0}) descent transformations take steps proportional to the posterior density $\pi(\btheta|\calD).$ If a variational approximation for $\pi({\btheta}|\calD)$ is available, using it in Eqs.~\ref{eq:eulerstepKL} and~\ref{eq:eulerstepvar0} as a stand-in for the posterior density helps simplify the computation of the transformations and their Jacobians, particularly when using mean-field or low-order Automatic Differentiation Variational Inference (ADVI)~\citep{kucukelbirAutomaticDifferentiationVariational2017,bleiVariationalInferenceReview2017}.
+\paragraph{Resolving the posterior density} Both the KL (Eq.~\ref{eq:eulerstepKL}) and variance (Eq.~\ref{eq:eulerstepvar0}) descent transformations take steps proportional to the posterior density $\pi(\btheta|\calD).$ If a variational approximation for $\pi({\btheta}|\calD)$ is available, using it in Eqs.~\ref{eq:eulerstepKL} and~\ref{eq:eulerstepvar0} as a stand-in for the posterior density helps simplify the computation of the transformations and their Jacobians, particularly when using mean-field or low-order Automatic Differentiation Variational Inference (ADVI)~\citep{kucukelbirAutomaticDifferentiationVariational2017,bleiVariationalInferenceReview2017}.

 In the absence of variational approximation, one may evaluate the posterior densities exactly using the Bayes rule, absorbing the unknown normalization constant $\mathcal{Z}$ into the step size $h.$ The obvious downside of using these exact transformations is the need to iterate over the entire dataset in order to evaluate the posterior density, which must be done for each parameter sample, for each data point.
+Note that the LL transformation (Eq.~\ref{eq:eulerstepLL}) sidesteps this issue entirely, as it depends only on the gradient of a single observation's log-likelihood.